 Recently Melanie has been working with the Ideas Foundation in Manchester on a ground-breaking project in secondary schools, brokering three-way residencies between schools, student designers and cultural institutions.

-Melanie's research interests include exploring the combination of traditional and digital technologies; and issues around gender stereotyping, globalisation and branding.
-Her work has been exhibited nationally and internationally, including Art of the Stitch 2006; Global intrigue II 4th Riga International Textile and Fibre art triennial 2010; The Power of Copying, Xuzhou Museum of Art, China 2010; and The Function of Folk, Krakow Ethnographic Museum 2012.
+Research interests include exploring the combination of traditional and digital technologies; and issues around gender stereotyping, globalisation and branding.
+Work has been exhibited nationally and internationally, including Art of the Stitch 2006; Global intrigue II 4th Riga International Textile and Fibre art triennial 2010; The Power of Copying, Xuzhou Museum of Art, China 2010; and The Function of Folk, Krakow Ethnographic Museum 2012.

 Melanie has extensive external examining and research supervision experience.

-Melanie volunteers with the pioneering arts organisation arthur+martha; and is currently an advisor to the Quilt museum in York.
+Melanie volunteers with the pioneering arts organisation arthur+martha.

-During May 2018 Melanie will be running workshops at Mostyn Art Gallery/CALL (Culture Action Llandudno) to create a banner for the Artichoke Processions project, culminating in a mass participation event in Cardiff on 10th June. https://www.processions.co.uk
+During 2018 Melanie worked with Mostyn Art Gallery/CALL (Culture Action Llandudno) to create a banner for the Artichoke Processions project, culminating in a mass participation event in Cardiff on 10th June. https://www.processions.co.uk